What is roleplay (RP), and how do people do it? In this step-by-step guide, I’ll walk you through the basics of roleplaying online.

 /emote doesn’t work, try

 /me.
-The syntax can be a little different depending on the game.
+The syntax can be a little different depending on the system.

 And finally, in-character dialogue and out-of-character communication work quite similar to MUDs: